devabhnarang/Projects/README.md

 I have made a repo on this project . ( https://github.com/devabhnarang/Data_Analytics_App ).

 Go Check it out and feel free to dm me regarding anything.

+3. RAG APPLICATION
+A rag application made with python using vectors to solve real world problems

+4.TASTY PICK

+Mobile Application integrated with ai to find recipies for you.